emora-chat/emora_stdm/README.md

 ### Knowledge base reference
 ```
-'a dog can |dog:sound|'
+'a dog can #dog:sound#'
 ```
-substrings within '||' reference a set of nodes in the knowledge graph.
+substrings encapsulated within `##` reference a set of nodes in the knowledge graph.
 The set is created by starting at the node defined before the initial `:`, then traversing arcs labeled by each subsequent term following `:`.
 In this case, all nodes related to "dog" by